bunkerity/bunkerweb/docs/quickstart_guide.md

            bunkerity/bunkerized-nginx
 ```

 Certificates are stored in the /etc/letsencrypt directory, you should save it on your local drive.
-Please note that *bunkerized-nginx* doesn't run as root but with an unprivileged user with UID/GID 101 therefore you should set the rights of */where/to/save/certificates* accordingly.
+Please note that *bunkerized-nginx* doesn't run as root but as an unprivileged user with UID/GID 101 therefore you should set the rights of */where/to/save/certificates* accordingly.

 If you don't want your webserver to listen on HTTP add the environment variable `LISTEN_HTTP` with a *no* value (e.g. HTTPS only).
 But Let's Encrypt needs the port 80 to be opened so redirecting the port is mandatory.